 Chipola College is governed by a nine-member District Board of Trustees appointed by the governor for four-year terms and by the State Board of Education.
-The college

-Board of Education.
 The college operates under rules of the Florida Department of Education and policies set forth by the District Board of Trustees.
 The college was accredited in 1957 by the Southern Association of Colleges and Schools (SACS-COC) and has maintained continuous accreditation since that time.
 The most recent reaffirmation of accreditation occurred in 2008.